NovieNov/alx-low_level_programming/0x09-static_libraries/README.md

-The learning objective of this repository is to understand static libraries
+The learning objective of this repository is to learn how to make use of static library